wp-plugins/contact-form-7-paypal-add-on/readme.txt

 Each contact form can have its own PayPal settings.
 When a contact form is enabled with PayPal, and the user submits the form it will send the email as usual, then auto redirect to PayPal.

+If you have any problems, questions, or issues please create a support request and we will get back to you quickly.

 WP Plugin is an offical PayPal Partner based in Boulder, Colorado.
-Various trademarks held by their respective owners.
+You can visit WP Plugins website as [wpplugin.org >>](https://wpplugin.org) Various trademarks held by their respective owners.

 == Installation ==